LBruni98/Network/README.md

 #### Cloud
 Cloud network or cloud based networking is a network model that uses a third party provider for accessing resources via Wide Area Networking.
 Cloud networking uses cloud computing, where centralized computing resources are shared amongst clients, but the network is also shared as well.
 It works the same way as standard networking but it’s component, devices and operations are all in the cloud.

+The main benefit of cloud computing is that you can connect anywhere at any time regardless of device or place.
+A user can connect via a router that goes directly to the cloud server, so the user is not bound to a room.
+Cloud networking shares its characteristics with cloud computing, meaning that the benefits of cloud computing are also present with networking.
+For instance, you can access, edit and share documents at any time with people who are also connected to the network, allowing for good teamwork workflow without having to be in the same office.

 #### Cluster
 #### Centralised